AlphaLunaFurry/fennec/doc/Democracy.md

 Fennec Fire Command
 ===================

-Fennec Fire Command is a module built on top of the Fennec Overlay that extends the functionality of Fennec Fire and Fennec Litter to provide distributed decisionmaking, collaborative policymaking, liquid or direct democracy, and/or open source collaborative lawmaking.
+Fire Command is distributed decisionmaking, collaborative policymaking, liquid or direct democracy, and/or open source collaborative lawmaking built on top of the Fennec Overlay as a module.

 Introduction
 ------------